yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 to the CPU.
 Each wide geometric primitive is loaded to be tested against a ray, evicted by subsequent loads [eviction], only to be loaded again when the next ray is going to need that exact same memory.
-It still is an improvement over the non-SIMD version, as we at least compute more intersections at a time, and it does not need to care about dead rays.
+It still is an improvement over the non-SIMD version, as we at least compute more intersections at a time.
+It is also simpler to think about (unless you think about SIMD a lot), because the nature of the code is still mostly scalar and you only do SIMD to accelerate select parts.

 [eviction]: The exact level of eviction (register file, L1, L2, ...) gets worse with the size of the working set.